Last Updated: April 30, 2015

 sprained back or a serious infection.
 Persistent pain may also be

-linked to an ongoing condition such as
+linked to an ongoing condition such as arthritis,

-cancer, shingles, circulatory problems, and muscular conditions
+shingles, circulatory problems, and muscular conditions such as

-such as fibromyalgia and myofascial pain.
+fibromyalgia and myofascial pain.
 Other common chronic pain

 complaints include neurogenic pain (resulting from damage to nerves